Getting ready for a new product launch?

 Make a BIG Deal About Your New Product on Launch Day

-Launch day is a little like Christmas.
+Launch day should feel a little like Christmas morning.
 It’s the day you’ve been waiting for, and if you’ve launched your pre-release strategy right, your customers have too.

-Your launch day needs to be a big deal too.
-You need the bells and whistles to signal the Big Day’s arrived.
+Your launch day needs to be a big deal, with all the magic, ornaments, celebration, and bells and whistles of the most amazing Christmas morning your inner child can imagine.

-Which means you need a special blog post, a special email, and special social posts.
-You need a new landing page unveiling the live product and a new social and AdWords ads that point to it.
+You should plan for a special blog post, a special email, and special social posts that all go live in tandem with your product.
+You need a new landing page unveiling the live product and new social and Google Ads that point to it.

 On top of that, you’ll want to craft a new press release to push to the masses, and consider using sites like HARO (help a reporter out) to find journalists looking to promote stories like yours.